-Can I Be Liable For a Car Accident If I Was Driving a Black Car?
+Can I Be Liable For a Car Accident in Houston If I Was Driving a Black Car?

 Just because you drive a black car doesn’t mean that you will automatically be on the hook for damages if you’re involved in a car accident in Houston.
 The color of your car might have an impact on the risk of getting into a collision.
 However, the color of your car isn’t going to cause an accident.
 There will be other factors at play.

 These might include: